ISAITB/docs-services/source/messaging/index.rst

     }

 Decoupling session management into a separate component is a good practice as it allows session state to be accessed by any component involved in the service's processing.
-In addition it hides implementation details allowing e.g. a switch to using a database to take place without impacting other code.
+In addition, it hides implementation details allowing e.g. a switch to using a database to take place without impacting other code.
 A fully functioning implementation of call-back and session management is provided through the available template messaging service (see :ref:`templates`).

 The second main concern of the ``initiate`` operation is the management of **configuration** to address values received from the test bed and also